muan/site/_posts/2023-07-06-why-not-today.md

 ---

 I smiled at you.
 I laughed with you.
 I baked you bread.
+I mailed you a postcard.
+I went out of my way to find gifts for you.
 I told you I had an amazing time.
 I thanked you for the company and/or the conversation.
 I embraced your children and made them like me.

-That got me through the day.
+And I through the day.

 One
 single